vukasinterzic/AdminToys/README.md

 #### Get-GeoIPInfo
 This function find geographical information about public IP address, including link to the map.

+#### Get-MACVendor
+Uses online up-to-date information to identify vendor of MAC address that is provided.

 #### StampFile
 Add date and time stamp to the end of the file name.
 You can use it to rename the existing file or to make a copy of that file with date and time added to the end of the original name.